sn0wfa11/win_enum_local/README.md

 This script has come in handy while working through the Offensive Security Penetration Testing with Kali Labs.

-You can compile the script to an executable using PyInstaller for easy use on any machine.
+You can compile the script to an executable using PyInstaller for easy use on any Windows machine.

-You can get pyinstaller from here: http://www.pyinstaller.org/
+Download pyinstaller from here: http://www.pyinstaller.org/

 This is an open project and I welcome input and pull requests from anyone who wishes to contribute.